napari/napari/docs/explanations/rendering.md

 (GIL)](https://medium.com/python-features/pythons-gil-a-hurdle-to-multithreaded-program-d04ad9c1a63).
 Luckily in many cases a threads will release the GIL to do IO or compute-intensive operations.
 During those spans of time the threads can run independently.

 The GIL only applies to threads that are actively running Python bytecode.
-Only one thread can be executing bytecode at a time.
-The GIL makes Python threads safer to use than in many languages.
+Only one thread can be executing bytecode at a time.The GIL makes Python threads safer to use than in many languages.
 In Python two threads can access the same datastucture without a lock because the GIL is kind of a universal lock.

-This is something we will just have to monitor and tackle if needed.
+If we cannot get the performance we want using threads we might consider switching to proceses in some cases.

+In the other direction Python contains asynchronous mechianism such as `asyncio`.
+These generally provide concurrency without parallelism.
+That is you can have N tasks in progress, but they are all running in the same thread.
+The advantage of this is you could have thousands of concurrent routines. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.